Stephen Sweeney · Technical Writing Portfolio

 The framework

-Four composable Laws.
+Four Law groups.
+Eleven Laws in the Codex.
 Language-specific enforcement kernels.
 Domain jurisdictions that apply the Laws to specific operational contexts.

 AgentVector Codex